-The Company operated 1,136 supermarkets at the end of 2016, compared with 1,114 at the beginning of the year.
-In 2016, 32 supermarkets were opened (including seven replacement supermarkets) and 156 supermarkets were remodeled.
-Ten supermarkets were closed during the period.
-Of the seven replacement supermarkets opened during 2016, one replaced two of the supermarkets closed in 2016, four replaced supermarkets also closed in 2016 and two replaced supermarkets closed in 2015 that were replaced on site.
-The four remaining supermarkets closed in 2016 will be replaced on site in subsequent periods.
-New supermarkets added 1.3 million square feet in 2016, an increase of 2.4%.
-At the end of 2016, the Company had 774 supermarkets located in Florida, 184 in Georgia, 63 in Alabama, 57 in South Carolina, 39 in Tennessee and 19 in North Carolina.
-Also, at the end of 2016, the Company had 12 supermarkets under construction in Florida, seven in North Carolina, four in Virginia, two in Alabama, two in Tennessee, one in Georgia and one in South Carolina.
+The Company operated 1,167 supermarkets at the end of 2017, compared with 1,136 at the beginning of the year.
+In 2017, 44 supermarkets were opened (including nine replacement supermarkets) and 132 supermarkets were remodeled.
+Thirteen supermarkets were closed during the period.
+The nine replacement supermarkets that opened in 2017 replaced five of the supermarkets closed in 2017 and four supermarkets closed in 2016.
+The eight remaining supermarkets closed in 2017 will be replaced on site in subsequent periods.
+New supermarkets added 1.5 million square feet in 2017, an increase of 2.9%.
+At the end of 2017, the Company had 779 supermarkets located in Florida, 186 in Georgia, 65 in Alabama, 58 in South Carolina, 41 in Tennessee, 30 in North Carolina and eight in Virginia.
+Also, at the end of 2017, the Company had 15 supermarkets under construction in Florida, nine in North Carolina, four in Alabama, two in Georgia, two in Tennessee and two in Virginia.